 1. A rapidly growing business that has the opportunity to buy a building

 Sudden growth can give an entrepreneur the chance to get out from under a lease, or to move into a new facility with room for the influx.
 On its own, a business usually can’t buy a new building — current leases combined with other costs are too high to allow it.
 The SBA 7(a) loan might be the solution for business owners in this situation.

 2. A business that was turned down by the banks

-There’s a plethora of reasons why a bank might deny a potential borrower’s request for a loan.
+There are many reasons why a bank might deny a potential borrower’s request for a loan.
 Each lender has the authority to refuse borrower requests at their own discretion, and each lender is unique.
 Here’s a list of some of the more common reasons why a bank or other type of lender might turn down a business owner:

 Specialized property types are sometimes victims of a lender’s preferences or past experiences.
 Motels, gas stations, restaurants, and sometimes automotive shops are labeled as high-risk industries for certain lenders.

 Drops in revenue can sometimes be viewed negatively by lenders.
-The same can be said for a brief history of income: if a business can’t prove that it’s been making money for a long-enough period, a bank or credit union might deny its loan request.
+The same can be said for a brief history of income: If a business can’t prove that it’s been making money for a long enough period, a bank or credit union might deny its loan request.

 Some lenders will take the time to listen to your story in spite of what your credit history or cash flow implies.
 To help your chances, use good bookkeeping practices and keep your records up to date so that you can show proof of your revenue history.
-Also, familiarize yourself with your own creditworthiness: know your credit score, and be ready to recall any credit events on record.
+Also, familiarize yourself with your own creditworthiness: Know your credit score, and be ready to recall any credit events on record.

-3. A business with a fast-approaching deadline
+3. A business with an approaching deadline

 Want Personalized Guidance?